jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 There were more `Action`s than just transportation behaviors, but this list above should suffice as examples for now.
 A __Route__ implementation was often a family of cohesive classes.
 Each __Route__ behavior might require many classes with a substantial amount of code.
 I didn’t want a `ConcreteAction` class to contain those implementation details.

 The `ConcreteAction` classes were often [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html), which implemented `Action` and delegated to a class that did the routing.
 The Adapter Design Pattern allows the `ConcreteAction` classes to plug into the design above and delegate to __Route__ classes.
-Since all knowledge and dependency flows away from Adapters, the design above has no knowledge of the __Route__ classes and the __Route__ classes have no knowledge of the design above.
+Since all knowledge and dependency flows away from Adapters, the design above has no knowledge of the __Route__ classes, and the __Route__ classes have no knowledge of the design above.
 They can be designed, implemented, and tested independently.
 The Adapter is the only class that needs to adjust when either the design above or a __Route__ class has an impacting update.

 A `ConcreteAction` implementation might look like this:
 ```java